 In 2010, grocery giant Coles partnered with the Replas and the RED program in a bid to tackle the amount of unwanted green reusable bags in the community.

 In an Australian first, they launched a green bag recycling initiative where people were encouraged to return the bags to their local store.

 Those bags were then sent to Replas and turned into outdoor furniture which was then donated to 100 schools around Australia.

 Finding a sustainability partner

-When it comes to finding a suitable organisation to partner with, it’s important to get a few of the foundations right to ensure the relationship is a long and prosperous one.
+When it comes to finding a suitable organisation to partner with and help reach your corporate sustainability goals, it’s important to get a few of the foundations right to ensure the relationship is a long and prosperous one.